elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 30 reserved keywords to create statements.
+Bee uses 32 reserved keywords to create statements.
 You can not use these keywords as identifiers.

 ```
 03: if, is, in
 10: type, make, read, rule, else, exit, fail, pass, over, panic
-10: write, print, alter, scrap, while, trial, error, other, after, none
+10: write, print, alter, scrap, solve, while, trial, error, other, after, none
-06: aspect, static,switch, #import, #driver, #library, #module
+08: functor,  aspect, static,switch, #import, #driver, #library, #module
 ```

 ### Definition statements